 In accordance with the terms of the agreement, Softbank will retain the $1.25 billion prepaid by Nvidia, which will be recorded as profit in the fourth quarter, and Nvidia will retain its 20-year Arm license, said the companies.

 “Arm is becoming a center of innovation not only in the mobile phone revolution, but also in cloud computing, automotive, the Internet of Things and the metaverse, and has entered its second growth phase,” said Masayoshi Son, Chairman and CEO of SoftBank Group Corp.

 “We will take this opportunity and start preparing to take Arm public, and to make even further progress.”

 Arm CEO Simon Segars will lose his job to Rene Hass, who ran Nvidia’s own Arm business many years ago.

-The US Federal Trade Commission (FTC) in December sued to block Nvidia’s $40 billion acquisition of Arm from Softbank on antitrust grounds.
+In December, the US Federal Trade Commission (FTC) sued to block Nvidia’s $40 billion acquisition of Arm from Softbank on antitrust grounds.

-The deal faced scrutiny from regulators since it was announced last year.
+The deal has faced scrutiny from regulators since it was announced last year.